-If you filed a paper return, information on the status of your refund will not be available for at least 6-8 weeks from the time the return was mailed.
+If you filed a paper return, information on the status of your refund will not be available for a minimum of 12 weeks from the time the return was mailed.
 Paper returns are not logged in as they are received.
 Division of Taxation personnel cannot verify receipt of your return until processing has begun, and the return appears in our computer system.

 You can also perform an online search to determine if your refund check was returned to the Division of Taxation by the U.S. Postal Service because of an invalid mailing address.
 If you discover that your check was returned, you can submit a claim form online to have it reissued.

 If you do not have access to a Touch-tone phone, or if you need information about the status of a prior-year refund, call the Customer Service Center at 609-292-6400 during normal business hours to speak to a Division of Taxation representative.

 How do I know if my New Jersey tax return was received?